Q: What are EZScreen Stencils?

 A: Yes.
 Unlike traditional plastic stencils that are essentially silhouettes, our stencils can do halftones and line art and even contain floaters.
 Test out a small piece first before committing to a larger piece of EZScreen Stencil.
 Use larger dot per inch halftones.
 For best results, use transparency printed on the best print quality and heavy ink.
 EZScreen HiDef Stencil is recommended for more detailed images and halftones.

 Q: How do I clean the EZScreen Stencil?

-A: EZScreen Stencil typically cleans with regular tap water, soap and water, latex paint remover, acetone or paint thinner.
-Type of cleaner depends on the paint being removed.
-Test small area before cleaning.
+A: EZScreen Stencil cleans with regular tap water, and sometimes with soap for stubborn or partially dry paint on the stencil.
 Although EZScreen silk screening stencils are fairly rugged, do not scrub film side, fold or ring out to dry.
 After cleaning, place on flat surface on top of paper towels for drying or plastic canvas.
-Lay stencil with shiny (tacky) side facing up.
+Lay stencil with shiny (emulsion) side facing up.
 Note: Never place shiny side of EZScreen silkscreen on any surface while drying.
 Doing so will cause the stencil to stick to the surface.
 If this happens, re-soak the silk screen stencil until it releases.

 Q: Do I need a photographic dark room to develop EZScreen Stencils?